Motorcycle Dynamics Seminars

 Although it is the mechanisms, of why a motorcycle does what it does, that form the bulk of the course content, ordinary road riders comment that their acquired knowledge and understanding helps a lot with their daily riding techniques.
 Engineers are usually focussed on their speciality and therefore can benefit from gaining a greater overview, helping to hi-lite how their part integrates with the whole.

 The detail content can be adjusted to suit the needs of any audience and would vary depending on the course duration.
-For example a one day event event might cover the details of tyre function and performance, and the principles of balance and steering.
-A two day seminar would give time to add suspension, damping etc...
+Two days is the length of most courses given.

 The content is presented with the aid of hundreds of Power Point slides and other props.
 The presentation style is non-mathematical, Tony has an ability to explain complex physics in everyday terms, making the content suitable for all levels of participant.